Preparing for heat

 - hot spots and cool spots you experience, and

 The impacts of extreme heat affect everyone differently.
 Storytelling can be a creative and powerful way of sharing and understanding one another’s experiences.
 You can share your story with the Heat Resilience Story Comic Builder.

-The City has assembled a Community Advisory Board (CAB) to help guide the heat resilience planning.
-CAB representatives are key partners in shaping an inclusive planning and design process.
-In collaboration with the CAB, we hope to create a plan that represents community-supported values and objectives and that can be carried forward to implementation to reduce heat risk in all neighborhoods.
+The assembled a Community Advisory Board (CAB) to help guide the heat resilience planning.
+CAB representatives were key partners in shaping an inclusive planning process and a plan that represents community-supported objectives.

-The CAB will collaborate with the project team to:
+The CAB collaborated with the project team to: